Yahoo

 Full results – see link below.

-The event finished with cake and hot chocolate.
-A huge thank-you is due to the race HQ volunteers and marshalls who made the event possible.
+A huge thank-you is due to the race HQ volunteers and marshalls (and stove providers) who made the event possible.

 Resources: